richliao/textClassifier/README.md

 textClassifierRNN has implemented bidirectional LSTM and one level attentional RNN.
 Please see the [my blog](https://richliao.github.io/supervised/classification/2016/12/26/textclassifier-RNN/) for full detail.

 ## update on 6/22/2017 ##
-Please see my latest update on the post regarding attention weight retrieval.
+To derive the attention weight which can be of help identifying important words for the classification.
+Please see my latest update on the post.
+All you need to do is run a forward pass right before attention layer output.
 The result is not very promising.
 I will update the post once I have further result.